Skip to main content

 • “Great atmosphere and the gameplay was pretty engaging for how simple it was.”

-• “A short 25-30 minute adventure into the mysterious depths; simple but effective.
-Loved the sonar mechanic with the flares and for the price, I think it's worth every cent!”
+• “A short 25-30 mins long adventure into the mysterious depths, simple but effective.
+Loved the sonar mechanic with the flares and for the price it has, I think it's worth every single penny.”

-• “The game has very limited mechanics, which is really okay, but the problem is that the final confrontation tries to combine them in ways that are problematic for the boss.”
+• “The game has very limited mechanics, which is fine, but the final confrontation tries to combine them in ways that are problematic for the boss.”

 • music